thelitelboy/thelitelboy.github.io/Resume.md

 I am looking forward to work in the video games industry, to continue learning from people with experience and passion for video games.

 I like participating in Game Jams, I think it’s a great way to learn new things as you are experimenting.
-My favourite type of games is those with a huge world where you can spend hours and hours doing whatever you want, following a story or not, for example, Minecraft, Monster Hunter, The Elder Scrolls… But I am also a big fan of games with an interesting story to tell as Portal, Bioshock or Dishonored.
+My favourite type of games is those with a huge world where you can spend hours and hours doing whatever you want, following a story or not, for example, Monster Hunter, The Elder Scrolls… But I am also a big fan of games with an interesting story to tell as Portal or Bioshock .

 ## **Aptitudes**